Add a New Data Element (Browser)

 Choose Data Element Type

 Denotes the data element type. • URL Parameter: Denotes the parameters that are fetched from the URL. • Launch Data Element: This is a reference to the Adobe Launch data element if the client's website has Adobe launch configured and the Adobe launch SDK downloaded on their website. • Custom JavaScript: Includes the Custom Java Script code that the user provides as input.
-The code must be included in the Custom Java Script section while adding the Data Elements. • Magic Pixel Data Layer: Includes the Data Layer that the Ingest Labs generates.
+The code must be included in the Custom Java Script section while adding the Data Elements. • Ingest Labs Data Layer: Includes the Data Layer that the Ingest Labs generates.
 You can specify the path in the Element Name that is a JSON object and provide values.

 URL Parameter